supriyaK56/jupyter-notebook-with-R-base/README.md

 # jupyter-notebook-with-R-base

-You can take output from jupyter notebook into .r file go to file->downloaded as->choose extension->click

-your file will be in downloads folder
+for e.g
+    s.r
+y=seq(1,200,2)
+plot(y)

-run that .r script  and save output in any file that you want using following command
+run above s.r script  and  save output in any file

 $ Rscript s.r > output.pdf

 here,
      s.r  is downloaded file

-      output.pdf  is file in which our output will be saved.
+     output.pdf  is file in which output of s.r will be saved.